Hall of Fame Building Photo

 Kentucky Music Hall of Fame & Museum

 The Kentucky Music Hall of Fame and Museum honors performers, songwriters, broadcasters, comedians and many other Kentuckians who have made significant contributions to the music industry.
 The museum highlights all types of music ranging from the country style of Loretta Lynn to the melodious voice of Rosemary Clooney.
-Open daily from 10:00 am-6:00 pm.
-Please visit the website below for an updated schedule of events and concerts!

 Contact: 606-256-1000